NDM01/one-click-hugo-cms/site/content/_index.md

 image: /img/teste.jpg
 blurb:
     heading: Who I am?
+    - image: img/py.jpg
      text: "My name is Daniel, I am 18 years old and I'm from Portugal.
 I love programming and learn new languages.
 On my freetimes I like to play videogames and go to the beach."
-    image: /img/teste.jpg

 intro:
     heading: "When I start programing?"